envoyproxy/learnenvoy/_articles/circuit-breaking.md

 In the world of microservices, services are often making calls to other services.
 What happens when a service is busy, or unable to respond to that call?
 How do you avoid a failure in one part of your infrastructure cascading into other parts of your infrastructure?
-With circuit breaking.
+One approach is to use circuit breaking.

 Circuit breaking lets you configure failure thresholds that ensure safe maximums after which these requests stop.
 This allows for a more graceful